-Simple and captivating, The Chrysanthemum is a drink unlike any other.
-It is very interesting and has a flavor that everyone should try at least once if, for nothing else, the experience.
-It may not be for everyone, though it may surprise some of you and please your palate.
+Simple and captivating, the chrysanthemum is a brandy drink unlike any other.
+It has an interesting flavor that everyone should experience at least once.
+This cocktail may not be for everyone, though it may surprise you and really tantalize your palate.

-The drink looks like a brandy 'martini,' mixing brandy with dry vermouth as opposed to the more likely companion of sweet vermouth.
-Then, we throw in a twist of absinthe and things get really interesting because that brings in that anise flavor that you may not expect from a drink with such a delicate name.
+The drink looks like an average brandy martini, though it uses dry vermouth as opposed to the more likely companion of sweet vermouth found in the metropolitan.
+And yet, it's when the twist of absinthe is added that things get really exciting.
+This simple addition brings in an anise undertone that you may not expect from a drink with such a delicate name.

-- In a cocktail shaker, stir together the ingredients.
+In a cocktail shaker, pour the ingredients and stir.

-- Squeeze orange peel over drink, making sure the oils fall into the glass, then drop the peel into the drink.
+Squeeze an orange peel over the drink, making sure the oils fall into the glass, then drop the peel into the drink.